BenjaminPlanterose/UMtools/README.md

   * Hybridization to the microarray + Washing.

   * Infinium assay - incubation with a DNA polymerase and dideoxynucleotides-triphosphate (ddNTPs): ddATP and ddTTP labelled with biotin, ddCTP and ddGTP labelled with dinitrophenol (DNP).
-Upon single-based extension, extension cannot occur due to the dideoxy nature of the nucleotides.
-Staining (aka: XStain Beadchip) is carried out by incubating with fluorophore-labelled acceptors: Red fluorescing Cy5-labelled anti-DNP (targetting ddA/T) and Green fluorescing Cy3-labelled streptavidin (targetting ddC/G).
+Upon single-based extension, elongation cannot continue due to the dideoxy nature of the incorporated nucleotide.
+Staining is carried out by incubating with fluorophore-labelled acceptors: Red-fluorescing Cy5-labelled anti-DNP (targetting ddA/T) and Green-fluorescing Cy3-labelled streptavidin (targetting ddC/G).

   * Fluorescence scanning of the microarray in the Green and Red channels with iScan/HiScan.

   * Fluorescence intensity information is Stored as two IDAT files, one per fluorescence channel.

 ## Peaking into an IDAT file